 - Navigational intent means that the user is using the search engine to reach a specific place

-For example, imagine you are selling hiking backpacks.
-Someone who runs a Google query ‘Which is better internal or external frame backpack’ shows informational intent.
-They might go on to buy an external-frame backpack, or they might still be deciding whether or not to make the investment.
+Let’s say you are selling hiking backpacks.
+A user runs a Google query ‘Which is better internal or external frame backpack.’
+These keywords indicate an informational intent.
+The user might go on to buy an external-frame backpack, or they might still be on the fence as to whether or not to make the investment.
 If they search ‘buy external frame backpacks online,’ they’ve shown transactional intent.
 If they then Google ‘external frame backpack Amazon,’ they’re showing navigational intent to go straight to Amazon and buy their backpack.

 A good intent marketer researches the queries and search phrases used by your ideal customers, and then plans your content, social media posts, paid AdWords, mobile, and other pillars of your marketing campaign to target potential customers at every step.